Jeffrey Epstein's list is coming out: Who will be named?

 U.S. District Judge Loretta Preska ruled last month that there was no legal justification for continuing to conceal the names of more than 150 "John and Jane Does" listed in the filings.

 Preska ordered the unsealing of documents after Jan.
-1. It could happen as early as Tuesday.
+1. The release could take place anytime in the coming days or weeks.

 Top names in politics, the arts and business